sinclairtarget/michel/README.md

 : Your templated layouts that can be shared among multiple pages.

 `partials`
-: Your templated components that can be shared among multiple pages.
+: Your templated sub-components that can be shared among multiple pages.

 After processing, all output gets written to the target directory named `public`.

-Michel never automatically creates any pages for you.
-Every page in your website must exist as a page under `/site`.
-No content defined under `/content` appears in your website unless it is explicitly used by a page under `/site`.
+Michel never infers the existence of any page based on your content.
+Every page in your website must exist as a page under `site`.
+No content defined under `content` will appear in your website unless it is explicitly used by a page under `site`.